ambroser53/com3529-code/README.md

 * __Git__.
 You will need Git to clone this repository.
 See https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
 * __Java 11__.
-We will be using JDK 11 throughout the module, as the most recent long term support (LTS) version of Java released by Oracle.
+We will be using Java Development Kit (JDK) 11 throughout the module, as the most recent long term support (LTS) version of Java released by Oracle.
 However, a more recent JDK should also work fine.
 Prebuilt OpenJDK Binaries are available at https://adoptopenjdk.net/.
 If you already have one or more installations of Java on your machine, ensure that a Java 11 installation (or later) is the default one used at the command line.
 For example, some browsers will install a Java Runtime Environment (JRE) on your machine, but this is insufficient for interacting with the code in this repository.
 * __Maven__.
 Maven is a build automation tool, package and dependency manager for Java.
 It is available at https://maven.apache.org/.